Skip to main content

 Before starting:

-• Tomcat must be accessible from the host running the JMX Scraper (JMX port, default 9010)
+• Tomcat must be reachable over JMX from the host running the scraper (JMX port, default 9010).

-• The JMX Scraper runs as a standalone Java process — it requires its own JRE
+• The JMX Scraper runs as a standalone Java process and needs its own JRE.

 What You'll Monitor